Stop! Your Lease Extension in Wilford Could Be FREE

 Top reasons for Wilford lease extension

 It is generally considered that a residential leasehold with in excess of one hundred years remaining is worth approximately the same as a freehold.
-Where an further 90 years added to all but the shortest lease, the premises will be equivalent in value to a freehold for decades to come.
+Where an further 90 years added to all but the shortest lease, the residence will be equivalent in value to a freehold for decades to come.

-Mortgage lenders may not lend with a short lease
+Lenders will not lend with a short lease

 Lender Requirement

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
-Our lease extension solicitors have a wealth of experience dealing with Wilford lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.
+Our lease extension solicitors have a wealth of experience procuring Wilford lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.

-Oscar, Wilford, Nottinghamshire,
+Seth, Wilford, Nottinghamshire,

 Wilford case: